Repton Abbey: Crypt and notable burials

 The abbey's crypt was constructed over a spring in the early 8th century, and is thought to have originally been a baptistery.
 Later in the 8th century it was converted into a mausoleum for King Æthelbald of Mercia (reign: 716–757).
 King Wiglaf (died c.
 840) and his grandson Saint Wigstan (killed 840) were later also buried in the crypt.
 It is thought that these royal bodies were first buried in the ground to decompose, before their bones were interred within the crypt.

 Following reports of miracles associated with Saint Wigstan, the crypt became a place of pilgrimage.
 However, following the Viking invasion, Wigstan's bones were removed and taken with the fleeing monks and nuns.
 They were later returned, but King Cnut had Wigstan's remains removed again in the 10th century to be reburied at Evesham Abbey.

 The crypt was incorporated into the later St Wystan's Church, which was constructed on the site of the abbey.
 Nikolaus Pevsner described the Anglo-Saxon parts of this church as "one of the most precious survivals of Anglo-Saxon architecture in England".
 In addition to the crypt they include the chancel, the northeast and southeast parts of the crossing and part of the north transept.
 The crypt is a square chamber with a roof of three rows of three domical vaults supported by two pilasters on each wall and four free-standing pillars at the four corners of the central vault.

+It has been suggested that the crypt at Repton later influenced the design of both the spiral-columned shrine of Edward the Confessor and the Cosmati Coronation Pavement in Westminster Abbey, both commissioned by Henry III, based on close correspondence of their dimensions and design.